Anarchist Book Club

 The topic of exposure resurfaces frequently in conversations with the club.
 With the term “anarchism” comes an amalgam of negative associations, bad connotations, and potentially uncomfortable political sidelining.
 Smith and the other members, while honest about their initial hesitations, hope that by explicitly stating the club’s focus on anarchist thought, they can help reduce any stigmas surrounding its ideology.

 “We were talking about changing the name to make people feel a little more comfortable,” says Natasha , “but that goes against what we’ve been talking about and what we believe in.
-People put the fear or the judgement in the name, and it takes getting comfortable saying it without the connotations.”
+People put the fear or the judgment in the name, and it takes getting comfortable saying it without the connotations.”

 “When people hear ‘anarchy,’ they often think of radicalism,” Saphira Goode tells Ke Kalahea.
 “There are all sorts of radicalists just like how there are all sorts of religious people.
 I’d say the average anarchist doesn’t want to burn things or smash windows, even though I won’t put on the record that I would never smash a window.
 But in general, we try to prove that there are multiple facets to these kinds of words.”